realworldocaml/book/en/guided-tour.md

-Even though a `ref` is just another record type, it's important because it is the standard way of simulating the traditional mutable variable you'll find in most imperative languages.
+Even though a `ref` is just another record type, it's important because it is the standard way of simulating the traditional mutable variables you'll find in most languages.
 For example, we can sum over the elements of a list imperatively by calling `List.iter` to call a simple function on every element of a list, using a ref to accumulate the results.

 ```frag
 ((typ ocamltop)(name guided-tour/main.topscript)(part 57))